Full Metal Daemon: Muramasa: Main characters

 A young man secretly working under orders from the prince to subjugate the Silver Star.
 His Tsurugi is Muramasa.
 While on a mission, he introduces himself as a policeman working part-time for the Kamakura Police Department; under normal circumstances, he spends his days in his cell at the Kamakura Detention House as an unconvicted prisoner due to committing a variety of crimes, including matricide.

 While his outward appearance might indicate a person of dark and melancholic demeanor, in reality, Kageaki is a kind and honest young man.
-He acts the airhead from time to time, much to the surprise of his peers.
+He acts as an airhead from time to time, much to the surprise of his peers.

-Due to the various murders he had committed under the tormenting influence of the curse known as the "counterbalance of good and evil", he views himself as a monster, his blade deep crimson with the blood of innocents.
+Due to the various murders, he had committed under the tormenting influence of the curse known as the "counterbalance of good and evil", he views himself as a monster, his blade deep crimson with the blood of innocents.
 While he is well-versed in the art of war, he is by no means an expert combatant.

 His reason for using Muramasa is twofold: for one, Muramasa is the only Tsurugi capable of withstanding the corruption of the Silver Star's "eggs"; additionally, he feels it is his duty as a brother to put an end to his sister's atrocities.
 His final wish upon finally defeating the Silver Star is to be judged and executed for all his sins.